aslamplr/blog/content/posts/my-first-post.md

 This is supposed to be my first blog post.
 The truth is, this is my second blog post.
 I was wondering what I will write down in my first blog post other than about the "Video Resnet" which I already had in mind before starting to setup this site.

 > **This post is for you,** If you like this blog site and want to setup one for you just like this one.
 You are looking for a static site generator.
-And if you are willing to write your blog posts in `markdown` format (other format are suppoted by this setup like `html` and so but I won't discuss all that in this post).
+And if you are willing to write your blog posts in `markdown` format (other format are supported by this setup like `html` and so but I won't discuss all that in this post).
 And bit of ~~expertise~~ familiarity with `git` and `github`.
 And willing to get your hands dirty in the command line.
 And if you love terminals.
 I ❤️ terminal windows!

 <!--more-->